Skip to main content

 Notes

-Processing typically takes 10 to 15 working days from the date of submission.
-Allow additional time for courier logistics if submitting to the Riyadh embassy from the UAE.
+Processing typically takes 10 to 15 working days from the date of submission; the online route via welcometoserbia.gov.rs can be faster.
 OraVisa recommends starting the process at least 4-6 weeks before your intended travel date.

 Need Help with Your Serbia Visa?

 OraVisa handles the complete Serbia visa process for Dubai residents.
-From document preparation to embassy coordination, we make it straightforward.
+From document preparation to online or embassy submission, we make it straightforward.

 Get Free Consultation